jacoblarget/jacoblarget/README.md

 I'm interested in using human-computer interaction to improve how and what we learn.

-My favorite project so far is this [MVP](https://github.com/jacoblarget/waitlisters) of an office hours application I created for my Software Engineering class, and started to [refactor](https://github.com/jacoblarget/office-ours) with a more legitimate authentication solution after graduation.
+My favorite project so far is this [MVP](https://github.com/jacoblarget/waitlisters) of a full-stack office hours application I created for my Software Engineering class, and started to [refactor](https://github.com/jacoblarget/office-ours) with a more legitimate authentication solution after graduation.

 I'm additionally proud of this [R Shiny application](https://github.com/jacoblarget/chemical-position-visualizer) that helps visualize a chemical interaction dataset.